Alfred Fairbank: Typography

 In 1928, Fairbank designed an upright italic typeface for Monotype.
-Monotype chose to incorporate this within their Bembo family of typefaces despite the fact Fairbank had designed a very unique typeface out of kilter with the general Bembo ethos, this irritated Fairbank, who thought it should have been an independent design.
-When Monotype digitised in 2004, they rectified this and recognised the uniqueness of Fairbank's work by both expanding and improving the typeface and marketing as 'Fairbank'.
+Monotype chose to incorporate this within their Bembo family of typefaces despite the fact Fairbank had designed a unique typeface out of kilter with the general Bembo ethos, this irritated Fairbank, who thought it should have been an independent design.
+When Monotype digitised in 2004, they rectified this and recognised the uniqueness of Fairbank's work by both expanding and improving the typeface and marketing as Fairbank.
 Fairbank's original 1928 typeface was limited to the composition caster in metal type, only available in 4 sizes: 10, 12, 13 and 16pt (for large composition), the typeface was named "Bembo Condensed Italic", Monotype series 294.

 Fairbank made clear why he was a calligrapher first and why he created so little typography: I believe in the importance of the unique work, of things made for particular purposes.
 I claim the superiority of actual script over reproduced copies, on the same grounds as one believes in the painting more than in its reproduction, or the playing of an orchestra rather than the gramophone record.
 The reproduced work is expedient, although valuable for its service and essential for commerce.
 Handwriting is not done for reproduction, unless it is expedient, and it is not often that.